310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 ## Translation Notes

 [^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/main-sections/translations/Event-Stories/Scroll-of-the-Elements/scrolls-preview.html" target="_blank">Akatsuki and Ryuseitai story</a>.
-[^2]: This is a reference to Chapter 200 of the first main story.
+[^2]: Referring to Chapter 200 of the first main story.
 [^3]: King Caesar is a kaijuu in Godzilla.
 It looks like a Shisa, a guardian from Okinawan mythology.
 [^4]: For anyone interested, <a href="https://www.youtube.com/watch?v=vJmWVWCdTYo" target="_blank">here is a video</a> that discusses how Japan views religion, that I found to be relevant to this story.
 [^5]: Typically, <em>kakusu</em> means to conceal, but it has an archaic meaning to say “to behead”.